 - (i) Children with disabilities who have graduated from high school with a regular high school diploma. - (ii) The exception in paragraph (a)(3)(i) of this section does not apply to children who have graduated from high school but have not been awarded a regular high school diploma. - (iii) Graduation from high school with a regular high school diploma constitutes a change in placement, requiring written prior notice in accordance with §300.503. - (iv) As used in paragraphs (a)(3)(i) through (a)(3)(iii) of this section, the term regular high school diploma means the standard high school diploma awarded to the preponderance of student in the State that is fully aligned with State standard, or a higher diploma, except that a regular high school diploma shall not be aligned to the alternate academic achievement standards described in section 111(b)(1)(E) of the ESEA.
-A regular high school diploma does not include a recognized equivalent of a diploma, such as a general equivalency diploma, certificate of completion, certificate of attendance or similar lesser credential.
-(4) Children with disabilities who are eligible under subpart H of this part, but who receive early intervention services under Part C of the Act. - (b) Documents relating to exceptions.
-The State must assure that the information it has provided to the Secretary regarding the exceptions in paragraph (a) of this section, as required by §300.700 (for purposes of making grants to States under this part), is current and accurate.
+A regular high school diploma does not include a recognized equivalent of a diploma, such as a general certificate of transition in the form of a continuing or transition individualized educational program (IEP) for students receiving special education services, includes the following governing principles:

-- (p) The receipt of a diploma terminates the service eligibility of students with special education needs. - (q) All diplomas awarded by a school district or charter school shall be identical in appearance, content and effect, except that symbols or notations may be added to individual students' diplomas to reflect official school honors or awards earned by students.
+- (o) Students eligible for special education services are entitled to a FAPE through age 21.
+If a student turns 22 during the school year, the student shall be allowed to complete the school year.
+If a student becomes 22 prior to the first day of the school year, the student is no longer eligible to receive special education services. - (p) The receipt of a diploma terminates the service eligibility of students with special education needs. - (q) All diplomas awarded by a school district or charter school shall be identical in appearance, content and effect, except that symbols or notations may be added to individual students' diplomas to reflect official school honors or awards earned by students.